-Home buyers may avoid hiring Atlanta home inspectors a lot of the time because they don’t understand what inspectors do.
-What exactly are home inspectors looking for when they slide into the crawl space, investigate the basements, or climb on top of the roof?
-Why do they do it?
+Home buyers may avoid hiring Atlanta home inspectors because they don’t understand what inspectors do.
+What are home inspectors seeking when they slide into the crawl space?
+What are they investigating in the basement?
+What are they looking for on top of the roof?

 There are numerous things inspectors have to look at both inside and outside the home.
 Atlanta home inspectors are skillful at accessing and diagnosing issues that are found in a home during an inspection.
 Still, people can only really appreciate the cost they pay for an inspector when they understand what the job entails.